Audi TT: Aerodynamics

-The curved outline and rounded bodywork of the Mk1 TT’s design was inspired by Bauhaus, as stated by Head of Audi Design Marc Lichte.
-This simplified curved shape was unique at the time and resulted in a drag coefficient of 0.35. which was similar to its competitors such as the BMW Z4 and the Mazda MX5.
+According to Audi Head of Design Marc Lichte, the curved outline and rounded bodywork of the Mk1 TT's design was inspired by Bauhaus.
+This simplified curved shape was unusual at the time.
+The drag coefficient of the original TT is 0.35, which is similar to its competitors such as the BMW Z4 and the Mazda MX-5.

 However, the TT was involved in a number of high-speed accidents which were attributed to aerodynamic instability at high speeds.
 To solve these issues, Audi added modified control arms and firmer shock absorbers on both the front and rear suspension as well as a rear spoiler.

-One CFD study, showed that this new spoiler led to a 0.04 decrease in drag coefficient and a 0.108 reduction in rear lift coefficient.
-Without the spoiler, air flows over the top of the car and accelerates as it curves round the rear bumper.
-This acceleration lowers pressure, due to the Bernoulli principle, and generates lift on the car.
-Furthermore, the point of flow separation at the rear bumper varies, causing a variation in the forces acting on the car which likely contributed to the car’s instability issues at high speed.

-A rear spoiler disrupts this flow and creates a pocket of recirculating air in front of the spoiler.
-This results in an increase in static pressure and a reduction in lift.
-The spoiler also solves the separation point which leads to reduced flow oscillations.

-This approximate 65% reduction in lift was also seen in a correlation study where the original and revised Audi TT, along with several competitors were tested at 125mph.